The Ultimate Beginner’s Guide to Using Prefold Cloth Diapers (Without the Overwhelm!) in 2025

 5. Change and Wipe

 Curious about newborn feeding gear?
-See our guide on sizing for newborn bottles, including whether it’s OK to use 4oz bottles for newborns in case you’re blending cloth diapering with other newborn essentials.
+See our guide on why you need baby bottles, including choosing the right baby bottle size in case you’re blending cloth diapering with other newborn essentials.

 Washing Your Prefolds: No Stress Needed